 |$0 annual fee||No welcome bonus|

 |Cell phone protection plan||Very vanilla cardmember perks|

-Bottom Line: U.S. Bank is using a 20-month introductory period on balance transfers and new purchases to lure new cardmembers.
+Bottom Line: U.S. Bank is using a long introductory period on balance transfers and new purchases to lure new cardmembers.
 If you need an extended period of time to pay off a balance, this card could provide the cushion that you need to get your finances in order.
 However, if you’re planning on using the card for an everyday spender, you’re going to be disappointed in the lack of a rewards program.
 Many other cards on the market could give you a better return on your spending.

 Do you have experience with the U.S. Bank Visa® Platinum Card?
 Let us know how you like it in the comments below!